CIDARLAB/euRule-core/README.md

 euRule-core
 ===========

-build your own rule predicates based on the miniEugene rules including the power of regular expressions (Finch)
+Build your own composite rule predicates using miniEugene rules and the power of regular expressions.